Things To Do in Harlem

-Harlem is the cultural center of African American culture in the United States.
-It’s the home of the cultural movement that took place in New York City in the 1920s called the Harlem Renaissance.
-In the jazz era, many accepted Duke Ellington’s world-renowned invitation to “Take the A-Train” heading uptown in New York’s most acclaimed nightclubs and bars in Harlem.
+Harlem is a cultural icon in the US.
+It’s the home of the cultural movement that swept the whole city in the 1920s called the Harlem Renaissance.
+In the jazz era, many accepted Duke Ellington’s world-renowned invitation to “Take the A-Train” heading uptown to New York’s most acclaimed nightclubs and bars in Harlem.
 This musical hit today is associated with Harlem like no other jazz song.
-There’s a lot of history and life here.
+There’s a lot of history and buzz here.
 In this guide, we’ll show you some of the best places and the best things to do in Harlem.

 Theres a lot of things to do in Harlem and the neighborhood is pretty big.
-Here are the top 5 things to check out if you’re limited on time.
+Here are the top 5 things to check out if you’re pressed on time.

 If you have plenty of time to kill, there are other places and attractions to check out in Harlem.

-There are a bunch of things do in Harlem and one of them is to obviously to check out the restaurant and food culture in this vibrant neighborhood.
+There are a bunch of cool things do in Harlem, with the most obvious one being to check out the restaurant and food culture in this vibrant neighborhood.
 Here are a few of our favorites.

 From 106th to 110th Street, the Harlem Meer extends north of the park .
 It’s a beautiful part of the park and is away from the tourist hot spots.
 Located directly on Harlem Hill (a dreaded mountain amongst the runners in the park), you can fish in the Harlem Meer or just enjoy the peace and quiet on a bench.
 Read more about the highlights in Central Park here.

 What used to be known for their whites-only burlesque shows in the twenties, the Apollo Theater in Harlem is now known worldwide for its jazz, soul and blues concerts.
-The Apollo Theater began the career of many stars, such as Duke Ellington, Louis Armstrong and Count Basie.
+The Apollo Theater is starting point for many of the biggest stars in Jazz, such as Duke Ellington, Louis Armstrong and Count Basie.